Kahale

-Kahale (الكحالة), is a mountain village in the district of Aley (Caza Aley), Lebanon, 13 km from Beirut.
-Population estimated at 11,000 residents, most of whom are Maronite Catholic.
+Kahale (الكحالة), is a mountain village in the district of Aley (Caza Aley), Lebanon, situated 13 km from Beirut.
+The population is estimated to be around 11,000 residents, with the majority being Maronite Catholic.

-Etymology

-Kahale is derived from Syriac and Aramaic, from kah (verb meaning breathed or respired); al or el (the name of the Canaanite god El, who was considered the father of God and of mankind); and e (an ending denoting that the god El is the speaker's god).

 Geography

 Considering the locale and geography of the Kahale this name is suited well.
 A valley extends from the Sh'har west side of the Kahale into the Rjoum, eastern side of the Kahale.